AliceO2Group/Monitoring/doc/system-implementation.md

 #### 3.2.2 UDP/JSON Source

 The UDP/JSON Source receives metrics from the Monitoring library.
 The UDP protocol was chosen as it allows receiving data from thousands of nodes.
 In addition, it drops the data (instead of queuing them) when the receiving part is busy, what is desired behaviour.
 There can be one or more metrics in a single UDP packet.
-The internal Flume Event format is used for JSON metric: this simplifies the parsing and reduces to computation needed for the conversion.
+The metrics are formatted as Flume Events already in the Monitoring library what eliminates the need of parsing on the Flume side.
 A sample metric looks like below:
 ```JSON
 [{